daattali/rsalad/README.md

 This package was born as a result of me constantly breaking the DRY principle by copy-and-pasting functions from old projects into new ones.
-Hence, the functions in rsalad do not have a single common topic, but they are all either related to manipulating data.frames, improving ggplot2 plots, or general productivity utilities.
+Hence, the functions in rsalad do not have a single common topic, but they are all either related to manipulating data.frames or general productivity utilities.

 This package does not solve any one large problem, but rather has several